R. Hari Kumar

-Admiral Radhakrishnan Hari Kumar PVSM, AVSM, VSM, ADC (born 12 April 1962) is a serving flag officer in the Indian Navy.
-He is the 25th and current Chief of the Naval Staff (CNS).
+Admiral Radhakrishnan Hari Kumar PVSM, AVSM, VSM, ADC (born 12 April 1962) is retired flag officer in the Indian Navy.
+He served as 25th Chief of the Naval Staff (CNS).
 Previously, he served as the Flag Officer Commanding-in-Chief, Western Naval Command.
 In his prior appointments, he served as the Chief of Integrated Defence Staff, Chief of Personnel, Controller Personnel Services, the Flag Officer Commanding Western Fleet, Flag Officer Sea Training and the Chief of the Staff of the Western Naval Command.
 He was the Commandant of the Naval War College, Goa and served as a naval advisor to the government of Seychelles.
 He is an alumnus of National Defence Academy, the Naval War College, the Army War College, Mhow and the Royal College of Defence Studies.

 Early life and education

-Kumar was born on 12 April 1962 in Thiruvananthapuram, to M. Radhakrishnan Nair and B. Vijayalakshmi.
+Kumar was born on 12 April 1962 in Thiruvananthapuram, to M. Radhakrishnan Nair and B. Vijayalakshmi to a Malayali Nair family.
 His father worked with the Fertilisers and Chemicals Travancore in the sales department.
+He was the eldest of three boys born to the couple.

 Kumar was educated at Sacred Hearts Convent School, Thanjavur, Carmel Convent School, Thiruvananthapuram, and at Mannam Memorial Residential High School, Thiruvananthapuram.
 He completed his pre-degree course at the Government Arts College, Thiruvananthapuram.

 He joined the 61st course of the National Defence Academy (NDA) in January 1979 and was assigned to the Juliet squadron.
 He graduated from the NDA in December 1981.
 In 1996, he attended the Naval Staff Course at the United States Naval War College in Newport, Rhode Island.
 He attended the Army Higher Command Course at the Army War College, Mhow in 2004 and the Royal College of Defence Studies, London in 2009.

 He holds a bachelor's degree from Jawaharlal Nehru University and a master's degree from King's College London.
 He holds an MPhil in Defence and Strategic Studies from the University of Mumbai.
 He also holds a postgraduate diploma in shipping management from the Narottam Morarjee Institute of Shipping in Mumbai.